minshi123/gitlab/doc/user/project/integrations/prometheus.md

 | type | string | yes | Type of panel to be rendered.
 For heatmap panel types, set to `heatmap` |
 | query_range | yes | yes | For area panel types, you must use a [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) |

+CAUTION: **Warning:**
+When the query returns too many data points, heatmap data bucket dimensions tend to 0 thus it becomes invisible.
+In this case, try to scope down the data by changing the time range filter on the metrics dashboard UI or adding **step** property to metric `yaml` configuration.

 ![heatmap panel type](img/heatmap_panel_type.png)

 ### Templating variables for metrics dashboards